-While in the Futures market, the user buys a contract that represents a coin and its quantity, i.e., the user does not own the coin.
+While in the Futures market, the user buys a contract that represents a coin and its quantity, meaning that the user does not own the coin.

 In other words, instead of buying the actual asset itself, one speculates on the price of a cryptocurrency.
 In this market, the users can open a position in Long (if they believe that the price will go up) and also in Short (if they believe that the price will go down).

 Profits or losses, depending on the level of correctness of the prediction.

 In the Spot market, it works with the funds that the user has.
 If the user has 100 USDT, he/she can open a position for this amount and get a profit/loss on the entry and exit price of this capital.